 Penryn Primary Academy operates an effective 'open door' policy to create a constant positive dialogue with parents.
-In addition to this staff may ask to speak with parents at the end of the school day, parents are invited to attend Parent Consultations in every term, and in the Spring term annual reports are sent home to parents, after which parents may request an additional consultation with their child's class teacher if they wish.
+In addition to this staff may ask to speak with parents at the end of the school day, parents are invited to attend Parent Consultations in both the Autumn and Spring terms, and in the Summer term annual reports are sent home to parents, after which parents may request an additional consultation with their child's class teacher if they wish.
 We also hold many informal sessions throughout the year where parents can come to drop in sessions to work alongside their child.
 All of this constant dialogue between school and parents will help you to support your child's learning at home and inform you of how they are progressing in school.
-If at any time you wish to discuss your child then meetings can be arranged with class teacher and / or the Head of School at your request.
+If at any time you wish to discuss your child then meetings can be arranged with class teacher and / or the Head Teacher at your request.